iQua/llmpebase/README.md

 # Overview
 We built the codebase `llmpebase` as a unified platform to perform prompt engineering in large language models (LLMs).
-It supports the experiments of ChatGPT and LlamaV2 models on the Game of 24, GSM8K, and MMLU datasets with the corresponding task prompts. `llmpebase` is designed to support fairness comparison and reproducibility.
+The currently released code supports the experiments of ChatGPT and LlamaV2 models on the Game of 24, GSM8K, and MMLU datasets with the corresponding task prompts. `llmpebase` is designed to support fairness comparison and reproducibility.
 More importantly, `llmpebase` is _easy to use_.
 Therefore, it was used to perform all experiments and analyses in the ICLR submission.

 ## Code structure
 The structure of `llmpebase` is